 To be really frank, out of all the companies I mailed my resume to, just the two of them responded which hardly accounts for 1% of my efforts.
 But a 1% response is anyway better than none.

 Online Job Portals

 Online Job Portals are the most popular hiring platform accounting for a major part of hirings taking place across the world.
 Keywords are not just important, but the most important thing to address when registering yourself here.
-I had my accounts made on Naukri.com, Monster Jobs and Internshala.
-The first two are job portals while internshala is an internship platform I applied with because sometimes the company you intern with often extends the alliance by offering you a job opportunity with them.
+I had my accounts made on every legit job portal I knew about including the internship opportunities because sometimes the company you intern with often extends the alliance by offering you a job opportunity with them.
 So I was open to the idea of interning and then applying for the job with the same company.

 Online Job Portals have thousands of profiles registered with them and hundreds of others are added on a daily basis to their depository.
 The most effective way that can make you appear at the top of the search lists is by regularly updating the profile.
 Updating doesn’t mean that you should para-phrase or add something every day, even a spacebar would account as an update making your profile rank higher in the search.
 The first and foremost task I used to do every morning for a month is updating the profile.

 After hundreds of hours spent on laptop and weeks of stress, it came down to five big companies that I finally decided on appearing for.
 I didn’t get through the Group Discussion Round of the first company.
 I appeared for the interview with the second one but didn’t hear from them for three long weeks.
 So as they say that no answer means some answer, I moved on.